FROST8ytes/FROST8ytes/README.md

 </a>

 ## More About Me
-- 🔭 I’m currently learning iOS development with an example project [Todo Bubs](https://github.com/FROST8ytes/todo-bubs).
+- 🔭 I’m currently working on a travel log web app using Nuxt framework called [Kembara](https://github.com/FROST8ytes/kembara).
 - 👯 I’m looking to collaborate on anything within my knowledge scope listed [here](#known-languages-most-familiar-to-least-familiar) and [here](#known-technologies-most-familiar-to-least-familiar).
 - 🤔 I’m looking for help with **embedded systems programming** in **Rust**.